aganglada/chicky/README.md

 ## Contribute

-If you like to contribute to this project be sure all the changes you made, make sense for everyone and they can continue using `chick` as their general api service.
+If you like to contribute to this project be sure all the changes you made, make sense for everyone and they can continue using `chicky` as their general api service.

 ## License